nolanbconaway/moomoo/readme.md

 This is ongoing!

-Current status: I wrote the dbt models for providing easy access to my data, and next i need to toy with models for recommendation.
+Current status: Writing ingestion pipeline and DBT models to curate a detailed dataset on my listening behavior.

 ## Setup